 Key tips:

-- Hold your baby upright
+- Hold your young child upright

 - Tilt the bottle to keep the teat only partly filled